dwd/Metre/CONFIGURING.md

 #### auth block

-The "auth" block controls how remote domains are authenticated (but not how Metre might authenticate itself to others).
+This block controls how remote domains are authenticated (but not how Metre might authenticate itself to others).

-All domain blcoks must have at least one valid authentication mechanism available, otherwise it's assumed to be an error.
+All domain blocks must have at least one valid authentication mechanism available, otherwise it's assumed to be an error.

 #### auth.pkix

-Default: from any, or true if transport type is either "s2s" or "x2x"
+Default: from `any`, or true if transport type is either "s2s" or "x2x"

-Whether or not to perform PKIX authentication (ie, certificate-based authentication).
+Whether or not to perform PKIX authentication (i.e. certificate-based authentication).

 #### auth.check-status

-Default: whatever `fetch-crls` bove is set to.
+Default: whatever `fetch-crls` above is set to.

-Ineffective if fetch-crls is set to false, and setting this top true but fetch-crls to false will cause an error.
+Ineffective if `fetch-crls` is set to false, and setting this top true but `fetch-crls` to false will cause an error.

 This causes the revocation status of presented certificates to be checked.
-Metre uses a CRL cache, maintainins CRLs for a maximum of one hour, and refetching sooner if the CRL indicates it in the nextUpdate field.
+Metre uses a CRL cache, maintains CRLs for a maximum of one hour, and refetching sooner if the CRL indicates it in the nextUpdate field.

 OCSP querying (and OCSP stapling) is unsupported; OCSP querying leaks a substantial amount of information, and OCSP stapling only protects the end-entity certificate.